 To facilitate reconstruction of the crossing, the existing bridge will be removed, and a new bridge constructed in the same location.
 This will require closure of the crossing for a period of approximately 14 to 16 months.
 Properties located in close proximity to the bridge site could experience some direct impacts from construction (e.g. noise, traffic disruption, and restricted access).
 The closest residential uses are located southwest of the Teeswater River Bridge, on the second and third floors of a mixed-use building.
 This building is southwest of the bridge and is adjacent to the south approach lane and may experience some impacts related to noise.
+The contractor will complete work in accordance with municipal noise by-laws and if extended work hours are required due to special circumstances, adjacent properties will be provided with advanced notification.
 Access to adjacent properties will be maintained during the entire construction period.